 Equipment rinsate blanks verify the adequacy of the decontamination process and whether the equipment is a source of sample contamination.
-To confirm that non-dedicated, non-disposable sampling devices (auto samplers) have been effectively decontaminated, rinsate samples will be collected and submitted to the laboratory for analysis.
+To confirm that nondedicated, non-disposable sampling equipment has been effectively decontaminated, rinsate samples will be collected and submitted to the laboratory for analysis.
 These samples will be submitted for analysis as normal samples.

 The equipment rinsate blank will be collected from the decontaminated equipment prior to or after the completion of sampling.
-These samples will be obtained by pouring distilled or deionized water through or over sampling equipment.
+These samples will be obtained by pouring distilled or deionized water through or over decontaminated sampling equipment.
 The water will be collected in a clean sample container and will be transported to the laboratory for analysis.
 Equipment rinsate blanks will be collected and analyzed for the same parameters listed in Table 3 as applicable.

 Should the rinsate blank contain levels of contaminants within an order of magnitude above the analysis detection limits or within an order of magnitude of associated samples, potential contamination will be documented.
 No field rinsate blank is required for dedicated equipment (not reused to obtain other samples), or for laboratory supplied and/or cleaned containers.
-Equipment rinsate blanks will be collected at a frequency of one per twenty normal samples per matrix, or one per sampling event, whichever is more frequent.
+Equipment rinsate blanks will be collected at a frequency of one per twenty normal samples per matrix.